-We got some of our advice from Linda Stanfield of Benjamin Franklin Plumbing in Phoenix and Central Arizona Supply in Scottsdale.
+We got some of our advice from Linda Stanfield of Stampede Plumbing in Phoenix and Central Arizona Supply in Scottsdale.
 These suggestions are important whether you are replacing an existing faucet or if you’re remodeling and picking out new styles in fixtures for your kitchen.

 1 | Top Brass

 Make sure that sleek-looking faucet has a brass valve and mechanism inside, not plastic parts.
 Having metal parts generally means the faucet will last longer.
 But of course, it’s hard to tell what a faucet’s innards are just by looking at it.
 Generally, when you pick up an all-metal faucet, it will feel heavier than a faucet that’s partly plastic.
 It’s probably also going to cost more than a lookalike with plastic insides.
 Check out the faucet’s box or installation instructions to see if they talk about the inside parts.
 Ask lots of questions before you buy.